Affordable Car Insurance for SSI Recipients

 California, meanwhile offers the California Low-Cost Auto Insurance Program, or CLCA, which provides basic car insurance to those who meet specific income eligibility requirements (so you may qualify even if you’re not on Medicaid).

-Hawaii, meanwhile, has its own cheap disability auto insurance program available to any driver unable to drive due to permanent disability.
+Hawaii, meanwhile, has its own cheap disability auto insurance program available to any driver unable to drive due to permanent disability through its Assistance to the Aged, Blind and Disabled (AABD) program.
 In this case, you may receive free personal injury protection and liability car insurance from the state of Hawaii.
-Visit Benefits.gov to discover available low-income benefits programs in Hawaii.
+Visit Hawaii.gov to discover available low-income and disability benefits programs in Hawaii.

-Unless you’re living in these three states, however, there are limited auto insurance programs available specifically for low-income residents or SSI recipients.
+Unless you’re living in these four states, however, there are limited auto insurance programs available specifically for low-income residents or SSI recipients.

 Compare Quotes: The first and most obvious solution is to compare quotes across major providers.
 Different insurance companies treat disabilities in different ways.
 Others offer breaks to certain demographics or drivers in certain categories.
 Comparing car insurance quotes is free and easy.